wypx/libmsf/lib/network/frpc/README.md

-pbRPCpp
+frpc
 =======

-pbRPCpp is a small C++ RPC library built on top of boost::asio and google's protocol buffer, sponsored by [Springbeats](http://springbeats.com), and released under Boost License.
+frpc is a small C++ RPC library built on top of libmsf and google's protocol buffer, sponsored by [Springbeats](http://springbeats.com), and released under GNU License.

 Goals
 -----

-PbRPCpp aims to provide a simple Remote Procedure Call API for C++ programs.
+frpc aims to provide a simple Remote Procedure Call API for C++ programs.
 It was initially built to simplify client/server communications in desktop applications that were already using protobuf as a payload format.